Critically fixed Thurston maps: classification, recognition, and twisting: The Twisting Problem

 Laurent Bartholdi and Volodymyr Nekrashevych solved the twisted rabbit problem in \cite{BarNekr_Twist} using a novel algebraic machinery provided by \emph{iterated monodromy groups}.
 Quite unexpectedly, the answer depends on the $4$-adic expansion of the power $n$ of the twist.
-A similar algebraic approach can be applied to the twisting problem for some other polynomial and non-polynomial maps.
-For example, twisting questions for $z^2+i$ and $\frac{3z^2}{2z^3+1}$ are considered in \cite{BarNekr_Twist} and \cite{Lodge_Boundary}, respectively.
+A similar algebraic approach can be applied to the Twisting Problem for some other polynomial and non-polynomial rational maps.
+For example, twisting questions for $z^2+i$ and $\displaystyle \frac{3z^2}{2z^3+1}$ were considered in \cite{BarNekr_Twist} and \cite{Lodge_Boundary}, respectively.
 We remark that in these cases the twisted maps may be obstructed.

-Recently, an alternative solution to the twisting problem for postcritically-finite polynomials was proposed by James Belk, Justin Lanier, Dan Margalit, and Rebecca R.\ Winarski \cite{LifitingTrees}.
-Similarly to the work of Bartholdi-Nekrashevych, the solution is algorithmic, but it is based on ideas from combinatorial topology to a greater extent; see \cite{LifitingTrees} for a comparison of the two methods.
+Recently, an alternative approach to the Twisting Problem for postcritically-finite polynomials was proposed by James Belk, Justin Lanier, Dan Margalit, and Rebecca Winarski \cite{LifitingTrees}.
+Similarly to the work of Bartholdi and Nekrashevych, the solution is algorithmic, but it is based on ideas from combinatorial topology to a greater extent; see \cite{LifitingTrees} for a comparison of the two methods.

-The classification results and the lifting algorithm we developed in the preceding sections naturally suggest an algorithmic solution to the twisting problem for the family of critically fixed Thurston maps.
+The combinatorial classification and the Lifting Algorithm we developed for critically fixed Thurston maps in the preceding sections naturally suggest an algorithmic solution to the Twisting Problem in this setting.

-\begin{example} Let us show how using Algorithm \ref{alg: Lifting algorithm} one can find the combinatorial class of the twisted map $g := T_{\gamma}^{-1} \circ f_{\square}$, where $\gamma$ is the curve in gray on the top left picture in Figure \ref{fig: twsisting example}.
-Here, the graph in dashed lines represents the charge graph $G_{\square}$.
-We run Algorithm \ref{alg: Lifting algorithm} for the map~$g$ starting with the tree $T_0$ shown in color on the top left picture in the figure.
+\begin{example} Let us show how using Algorithm~\ref{alg: Lifting algorithm} one can find the combinatorial equivalence class of the twisted map $g := T_{\gamma}^{-1} \circ f_{\square}$, where $f_\square$ is the critically fixed Thurston map from Example \ref{ex: Topological square map} and $\gamma$ is the gray Jordan curve on the top left picture in Figure \ref{fig: twsisting example}.
+Here, the graph in dashed lines represents the charge graph $G_{\square}$ of $f_\square$.
+Furthermore, the points in $C(f_\square) = V(G_\square)$ are labeled by $A$, $B$, $C$, and $D$.